-Construction business owners get used to having to do it all.
-When your business is small and there’s no choice but to stay lean, you become your own bookkeeper, HR specialist, VP of sales, project manager, and chief marketing officer.
+Construction business owners get accustomed to having to do it all.
+When your business is small and there’s no choice but to stay lean, you become your own bookkeeper, HR specialist, VP of sales, project manager and chief marketing officer.

 That roll-up-your-sleeves-and-get-it-done approach is part of what makes owning your own business exciting.
 But as businesses grow, the challenges evolve.

 Owners face an ever-increasing workload, including taxes, expense paperwork, sales negotiations—and much of that work goes far beyond your original skillset.
 That can mean longer and less fulfilling hours at work.
-Worse, the inability to let go of responsibility creates inefficiencies and stifles growth.
+What’s worse, the hesitation to let go of responsibility creates inefficiencies and can stifle growth.

 So how and when do you let go of responsibility?
-Essentially, when someone else can do the work, and it’s not the best use of your time.
-Sounds simple?
-It’s easier said than done.
+Essentially, when someone else can do the work and it’s not the best use of your time.
+Sounds simple, but it’s easier said than done.

 1. Identify Where You (Really) Need Help

-Letting go of work isn’t easy, however.
-If you started your own business, it’s probably because you like doing things on your own terms, and being the expert in all parts of your business.
+Letting go of work isn’t easy.
+If you started your own business, it’s probably because you prefer to do things on your own terms and be an expert in all parts of your business.

-One of the hardest lessons to learn, Saunders says, is that once you have assigned a task to someone else—be it an employee, subcontractor, vendor, or freelancer—you actually need to let go and not micromanage.
+One of the hardest lessons to learn once you have assigned a task to someone else—be it an employee, subcontractor, vendor, or freelancer—you actually need to let go and not micromanage.
 But to get to the point where you can actually step away, you need a system that gives you confidence.
 That means choosing people and solutions you can trust, setting clear expectations (in a contract, if necessary) and following up periodically to make sure work stays on track.